pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

 If not, then, we can move on to recompiling the code anew, and storing that in the cache alongside this code, and a whole new `check_fn`, again to be checked on yet another subsequent frame.

-There are lots of other such functions, on `GuardBuilder` which get coalseced into, at times massive, strings which then get evaluated as python code and stored into `check_fn`.
+There are lots of other such functions on `GuardBuilder` which get coalesced into, at times massive, strings which then get evaluated as python code and stored into `check_fn`.
 Our example above is illustrative of a simple case, but I urge you to read the other functions on `GuardBuilder`, or better yet, dump the `code` variable in `compile_check_fn` to really see what's getting produced, especially on larger, real models!

 ## Recap